Ryuk4/Moduwat/README.md

     - show days with start stop to be edited as is now OK
     - open daily_timeslot with day argument OK
-    -add detection of day of the week in automatic behaviour
+    -add detection of day of the week in automatic behaviour -recharge week list after a saved week is deleted -handle multiple line entries in daily timeslots when submitting the form

 different weekly timeslots need to be implemented (vacation, workweek etc...):
     -add list to be chosen from with new database structure (TBD) OK